 Highlighting current events

-In 2023, the big headlines shared a common theme: 2023 was a year of increased (and increasing) economic uncertainty.
-With rising interest rates, global turmoil, surprising lay-offs, and whispers of a recession, everyone was building up their rainy-day funds and laying off the avocado toast.
-When Giving Tuesday rolls around, it could be tempting to brush off the reality of current events.
+In 2024, the big headlines shared a common theme: 2024 was a year of increased (and increasing) political uncertainty.
+With rising interest rates, global turmoil, surprising lay-offs, and the long-awaited soft landing, everyone has been building up their rainy-day funds and laying off the avocado toast.
+When Giving Tuesday rolls around, it could be tempting to let louder current events drown you out.
 Instead, lean in.
 Craft your campaign messaging around familiar stresses and how giving back to your cause can be a balm for a better, more equitable, and less volatile world.

 Emphasizing accessibility